Angel2mp3/Pinterest-Power-Menu/README.md

 ### ▶️ Auto-Play Visible GIFs
 Optionally auto-play every GIF currently visible in the viewport.
 GIFs pause automatically when scrolled out of view to save CPU and memory.

+### 📹 Video Downloader (NEW)
+Adds a download button on video pin closeup pages.
+Downloads the video at original **720p quality** directly from Pinterest's CDN — works on both desktop and mobile.
+Handles Pinterest's HLS streaming format automatically.

 ### 🎬 Remove Videos
 Collapses video pins from your feed while **leaving GIFs untouched**.
 Detects real video pins via Pinterest's CDN (`v.pinimg.com`) so animated GIFs (served from `i.pinimg.com`) are never wrongly removed.